Lazyjimpressions/ourvidz/docs/pages/01-WORKSPACE_PURPOSE.md

    - Uses original generation parameters
    ```

-**Expected Result**: Same subject, pose, lighting, and quality with only the outfit changed to red bikini.
+**Expected Result**: Same subject, pose, lighting, and quality with only the requested change applied.

 #### **Scenario B: Exact Copy with Empty Prompt**
 **Use Case**: User wants to create an identical copy of the reference image.